jordanhewko/GoogleProblem/README.md

 Some notes about my solution:

-* My solution is in Python.
+* My solution is implemented using Python
-* I used command line arguments to randomly generate a list of n elements.
+* I use command line arguments to randomly generate a list of n elements, from a range of [0,100]
-* I searched for the number 120
+* I search for the number 120
+* My solution has a linear growth rate (proof to be added later)